galiakraicheva/Ruby-Documentation-Notes/Class_String.md

 This methods also takes a substring.
 The start index is the index of the character right before the first character of the substring.
 So the character with the start index is not included in the substring.
 ***

+capitalize -> new string
+Returns a new string with the first letter capitalized and all the other letters in lowercase.
+On the contrary, the method #capitalize! returns the same string modified or nil if there were no modifications to the string.
+***

+chars -> an_array
+Returns an array of all the characters of the string.
+***

+chomp -> new_string